draios/onprem-install-docs/3.6.0-rc/advanced.md

 ## Replace a Self-Signed Cert with Custom Cert

-Installer automatically generates a self-signed cert on the fly.
-To use a different certificate you would
+Installer automatically generates a self-signed certificate during install.
+To use a custom certificate you would

 - Add your cert and key to the /certs directory ex: (server.crt, server.key) ​